Scale your deployment: Splunk components

 - Heavy forwarders.
 These have a larger footprint but can parse, and even index, data before forwarding it.

-For information on forwarders, start with the topic "About forwarding and receiving" in the Forwarding Data manual.
+For information on forwarders, start with the topic "About forwarding and receiving".

-For information on search heads, see "About distributed search" in the Distributed Search manual.
+For information on search heads, see "About distributed search".

-The deployment server can cohabit a Splunk Enterprise instance with another Splunk Enterprise component, either a search head or an indexer, if your deployment is small (less than around 50 deployment clients).
-It should run on its own Splunk Enterprise instance in larger deployments.
-For more information, see "Estimate deployment server performance" in the Updating Splunk Enterprise Instances manual.
+The deployment server can cohabit a Splunk instance with another Splunk component, either a search head or an indexer, if your deployment is small (less than around 30 deployment clients).
+It should run on its own Splunk instance in larger deployments.
+For more information, see this tech note on the Community Wiki.

-For detailed information on the deployment server, see "About deployment server" in the Updating Splunk Enterprise Instances manual.
+For detailed information on the deployment server, see "About deployment server".

 For detailed information on the deployment monitor, read the Deploy and Use Splunk Deployment Monitor App manual.